oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 #### OKE Spokes with Bespoke East-West Controls

-The OKE spoke security list, CIS, and intra-VCN routing settings are Terraform local overrides.
-Define them in a *\*_override.tf* file, using the provided *net_override.tf* sample as the starting point, so that the base Landing Zone files can still be upgraded safely.
+The OKE spoke security list, CIS guardrails, and intra-VCN routing settings are Terraform local overrides.
+Define them in the provided [net_override.tf](./net_override.tf) sample as the starting point, so that the base Landing Zone files can still be upgraded safely.

 - Override any of the api, workers, pods, services, mgmt, or database subnet security lists per VCN (*oke_vcn\*_api_subnet_security_list*, *oke_vcn\*_workers_subnet_security_list*, *oke_vcn\*_pods_subnet_security_list*, *oke_vcn\*_services_subnet_security_list*, *oke_vcn\*_mgmt_subnet_security_list*, *oke_vcn\*_db_subnet_security_list*) to align with workload-specific port matrices or allow all ingress/egress traffic in the VCNs, delegating the fine-grained controls to a firewall.
 - Force every intra-VCN flow through the DRG for centralized inspection by enabling *oke_vcn\*_enable_intra_vcn_drg_route*, which is useful when a Hub firewall must see even subnet-to-subnet traffic.
-- Relax governance by toggling *oke_vcn\*_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required.
-This is common when VCN security rules are open and control is enforced by a firewall. **Note that this override only becomes effective when either *oci_nfw_ip_ocid* or *hub_vcn_east_west_entry_point_ocid* are provided, i.e., when traffic is directed to a firewall.
-Use it with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose sensitive ports to Internet**.
+- Relax governance by toggling *oke_vcn\*_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required and the firewall-gating condition above is met.

 The following *net_override.tf* pattern replaces the API, workers, pods, services, management, and database subnet security lists for *OKE-VCN-1*, and routes intra-VCN traffic through the DRG: